obokhove/wetropolis20162020/arduino2018/README.md

 - Furtehrmore, jumping wires are needed: https://www.kiwi-electronics.nl/jumperwires-kabeltjes/jumperwires-bundel
 - Bread-board (or broad-board) on which one can put the buttons and LEDs:  https://www.hobbyelectronica.nl/product/breadboard-830-insteekpunten/
 - Buttons: https://www.hobbyelectronica.nl/product/buttons-kleur-4-stuks/
-- Resostors on teh ports to protect against the leds from too much power, or toprevnt floating zeroes; (button use) resistors at 330Ohm (one for each LED): resistors 10k Ohm (one for each button); at: https://www.kiwi-electronics.nl/Weerstand-330-ohm-1-4-watt-5-procent-10-stuks?search=weerstanden&description=true and https://www.kiwi-electronics.nl/Weerstand-10K-ohm-1-4-watt-5-procent-10-stuks?search=weerstanden&description=true
+- Resistors on the ports to protect against the LEDs from burning/too much power, or to prevent floating zeroes; (for button use) resistors at 330Ohm (one for each LED): resistors 10k Ohm (one for each button); at: https://www.kiwi-electronics.nl/Weerstand-330-ohm-1-4-watt-5-procent-10-stuks?search=weerstanden&description=true and https://www.kiwi-electronics.nl/Weerstand-10K-ohm-1-4-watt-5-procent-10-stuks?search=weerstanden&description=true
-- Optional: resistors 1MOhm (for waterdepth sensor, if required, one for each pin); at: https://www.conrad.nl/p/koolfilmweerstand-1-m-axiaal-bedraad-0207-025-w-5-yageo-cfr-25jt-52-1m0-1-stuks-1417664
+- Optional: resistors 1M Ohm (for waterdepth sensor, if required, one for each pin); at: https://www.conrad.nl/p/koolfilmweerstand-1-m-axiaal-bedraad-0207-025-w-5-yageo-cfr-25jt-52-1m0-1-stuks-1417664